Must-Read Tips to Appraise, Buy, and Sell Special Purpose Property

 Special Purpose Property Appraisal 101: Putting Your Unique Properties for Sale to the Test

 Before a special purpose property can be bought and sold, its value must be assessed.
-Similar to investigative journalists, property appraisers are there to ask tough questions and to think critically.
+Similar to investigative journalists, special purpose property appraisers are there to ask tough questions and to think critically.
 They rely on neighborhood facts, knowledge of local history, regional and state statistics, and a healthy dose of analytical skills combined with common sense.

-Many appraisers are state-licensed or certified with other third-party organizations.
+Many commercial appraisers are state-licensed or certified with other third-party organizations.
 And, all appraisers of specialty property appraisals must adhere to strict rules of conduct, as outlined by the Uniform Standards of Professional Appraisal Practice (USPAP).
-According to the USPAP competency rules, the appraiser must have sufficient knowledge regarding the project in question and be competent to complete the special purpose property appraisal.
+According to the USPAP competency rules, the special purpose property appraiser must have sufficient knowledge regarding the project in question and be competent to complete the special purpose property appraisal.
 Otherwise, they must state any inexperience before beginning the evaluative process on unique properties for sale.

-Once all ethical hurdles are cleared, there are three main approaches used when appraisers evaluate a special purpose property’s worth: the cost approach, sales comparison/market approach, and income capitalization approach.
+Once all ethical hurdles are cleared, there are three main approaches used when specialty property appraisers evaluate a special purpose property’s worth: the cost approach, sales comparison/market approach, and income capitalization approach.
 So, special purpose properties are best appraised with which approach, you may ask?
 Well, let’s examine each of these common appraisal calculations and discover how they might be applied to special purpose real estate.

 - Cost approach: This practice compares the special purpose property appraisal value to the cost of constructing a replica structure, while also including depreciation.
 Such an approach isn’t controversy-free.
 For instance, how reasonable is it to expect equivalent rebuilding costs?
 However, despite its drawbacks, the cost approach is most often used for assessing new or unique properties for sale.